whipowill/quake-dir/README.md

 ### Philosophy

 This is an attempt to preserve an FPS classic by making it a little better.
-In a world were real live players have moved on, I wanted to capture the multiplayer experience of the past.
+In a world where real live players have moved on, I wanted to capture the multiplayer experience of the past.

 My vision of Quake is a slower FPS than what you remember.
 It's not a flight simulator, it's a combat simulator.
 By slowing it down, dangers around you become more life threatening, and you play defensively.